 The definition of a ‘Veteran’ being used is ‘someone who has served for at least one day in HM Armed forces, whether as a Regular or a Reservist’.

 Haygarth Doctors are pleased to announce that we now have a Veterans Champion – Steph Bufton.

 We plan to set up a Veterans Health page on our website in due course – more information to follow.
 In the meantime, please click here for Veterans NHS Wales.

-Flu vaccination appointments will be available to book in September for October clinics.
+Flu vaccination appointments will be available to book in September.

 Click here for information about the flu, who needs a flu jab and clinic dates.

 If you are asked to have a blood test by a Hospital Consultant or following a hospital clinic appointment, please note the following :-